 Skip to main content

-What makes peri peri chicken so delicious is its central ingredient — the African bird’s eye chili, known as the peri peri pepper.
+What makes peri peri chicken so delicious is its central ingredient — the African bird’s-eye chili, also known as the peri peri pepper.
 This combination of chili and chicken was created in Angola and Mozambique when the Portuguese brought over the chili peppers.
-Called piri-piri in Swahili, the peppers have been made into a sauce consisting of vinegar, citrus juice, garlic, and paprika since the 15th century.
-It’s not clear who first created the now-iconic dish and the subject remains hotly debated between Portuguese-Angolans and Portuguese-Mozambicans.
+Called piri-piri in Swahili, the peppers are blended into a sauce consisting of vinegar, citrus juice, garlic, and paprika since the 15th century.
+It’s not clear who first created the now-iconic dish, and the subject remains hotly debated between Portuguese-Angolans and Portuguese-Mozambicans.

 To make peri peri chicken, this potent sauce is rubbed liberally into chicken pieces and marinated (at least four hours for the best results).
 The chicken is then grilled over flaming hot coals and served with an array of side dishes.

 In recent years, peri peri chicken has expanded all over the world.
 The best example of this is Nando’s, a South African peri peri chicken chain.
-Opened in 1987 in Johannesburg, South Africa, Nando’s has more than a thousand locations around the world.
+Opened in 1987 in Johannesburg, South Africa, Nando’s has more than 1,000 locations worldwide.
 The spicy chicken chain is especially popular in Britain, appearing in pop culture and songs.

-Chef Matt Walton has 16 years of experience in the restaurant industry and is currently the executive chef at The Guild House in Columbus, Ohio.
+Chef Matt Walton has 16 years of experience in the restaurant industry when he was the executive chef at The Guild House in Columbus, Ohio.
 This peri peri chicken recipe combines tradition with innovation.
-“Any cut of chicken can be used but using the dark meat will keep it from drying out during the cooking process,” said Walton.
+“Any cut of chicken can be used, but using the dark meat will keep it from drying out during the cooking process,” Walton said.
 “Using the harissa paste will add additional flavor to the sauce without added steps.
 Adding the shio koji in the marinade will keep the chicken moist and add tenderness to the end product.”

 Ingredients